Military Hearing Loss

 Military hearing loss and tinnitus — a ringing, buzzing or whistling in the ears — are the top two reasons for VA disability compensation claims.
 Most cases of military hearing loss are caused by exposure to loud noises that damage delicate hairs in the inner ear.

-Healthy hearing is an asset for service member survival on the battlefield, as it affects the ability to communicate information necessary to plan and complete a mission.
+Healthy hearing is crucial for service member survival on the battlefield, as it affects the ability to communicate information necessary to plan and complete a mission.

 |Combat Event||Good Hearing||Poor Hearing|